hellt/yanglint-container/README.md

-A ubuntu:20.04 container image with yanglint and yanglib installed
+A ubuntu:22.04 container image with yanglint and yanglib tools installed.

 ## Usage

 To check a yang module located at $(pwd)/yang/awesome-app.yang

 ```bash